You are here:

 Guidance of what actions or omissions could constitute physical abuse can be drawn from sources such as the Betrayal of Trust report and the Royal Commission.

-The duty will relate to child abuse committed by an individual associated with the organisation.
+The duty relates to child abuse committed by an individual associated with the organisation.

 Individuals associated with the organisation can include, but is not limited to: